transcom/mymove-docs/docs/backend/guides/service-objects/validation.md

 		return verrs
 	})
 }

-// other check functions omitted to focus on checkName
 ```

 As stated earlier, we're able to pass in the `services.StringChecker` in to the outer function and then use it in